yahoo/OneMobileSDK-playground-ios/README.md

-# OneMobileSDK-Playground-iOS
+# OneMobileSDK Examples & Playgrounds

-This repository contains a lot of examples and samples
+This repository contains a lot of examples and samples of OneMobileSDK usage.

 ## Requirements:
 - Xcode 8/9